 Pain science is incredibly complex.
 Along with the chemical irritation to nerve endings, pain often leads to a change in how much and the manner in which we move.
 Immobility can compound the sensation of pain by limiting normal circulation, joint and tissue nutrition that happens as we move.
 So that leads us to the question, ?
 Stress is a normal part of everyday life.

 When our nervous system is in a heightened state of “central sensitization,” emotional stress can cause an abrupt onset of low back pain or neck pain.
-Chronic stress and anxiety can lead to signals muscle tension, causing spasms, and the resulting pain can shift and move to different areas.
-These can include sharp pain, deep aches, or pain with certain movements.
+Chronic stress and anxiety can lead to signals of muscle tension, causing spasms, and the resulting pain can shift and move to different areas.
+Our stress response can lead to sharp pain, deep aches, or pain with certain movements.
 An existing anxiety disorder or psychological stress can impact how people’s bodies react to external influences.
 Not to mention, stress can also lead to poor posture, which is another reason for muscle tension in your neck, shoulder, and back.

 How Do You Relieve Chronic Back Pain Caused by Stress?